This page last updated Jan 16, 2023

 DMX may seem a bit daunting to start but you will find it very helpful if you want your various props spread out a bit.
 Rather than than having to string a USB cable to each servo board (or run really long servo cables) you can string a single DMX cable (I use extremely cost effective Cat5e Ethernet patch cables) from your control PC to one controller after another.
 You can go hundreds (actually thousands) of feet.
 It does help keep the control cabling manageable on a more complex system.

-It simply monitors the DMX signal and displays each channel value in a serial terminal window (I use the freeware Putty terminal application).
-This is very handy for being able to see what is happening on all 512 DMX channels without tying up your expensive DMX dongle.
+It simply monitors the DMX signal and displays each channel value in a serial terminal window (I use Secure CRT or the freeware Putty terminal application).
+This is very handy for being able to see what is happening on your DMX channels without tying up your expensive DMX dongle.
+You can see in the picture below it is displaying all 512 channels and that I have data showing in the first 6 channels.

 DMX Hints & Notes